Drug and Alcohol Addiction in Odessa, Texas

 Even though western Texas, and Odessa in particular, is affected by the opioid epidemic, the drug of greatest concern in this region is crystal meth, a stimulant oil field workers use to cope with long hours in the Texas heat.
 A strong correlation has been found between the number of crystal meth seizures in the area surrounding the Permian Basin, and the rise of drilling activity.
 CRS Diagnostic Service, a local drug-testing company, found the number of workers who tested positive for methamphetamines during the first half of 2017 was more than three times higher than in the first half of 2009, just before the “shale oil revolution,” began.
 Meth addiction has made it difficult for the oil industry to find workers.
 More job applicants have failed drug tests this year than in 2014.
 Substance abuse specialists estimate drug-test failure numbers underestimate the true numbers of field workers who use drugs.

 In 2016, Naloxone, the opioid overdose reversal medication, was made available over the counter at Walgreens throughout the state of Texas.
 The rate of overdose deaths in Texas is 9.68 per 100,000 people and increased 80 percent from 1999 to 2014.

 Although Odessa isn’t free from the effects of the national addiction epidemic, there are solutions.
 There are treatment centers that offer detox, inpatient and outpatient treatment, as well as ongoing therapy, and local 12-step meetings.
-Recovery is possible and you and your loved ones deserve a substance-free life.
-Contact a dedicated treatment provider today to find the best treatment option for you.
+Recovery is possible.
+If you or a loved one are battling addiction, there is hope.
+Contact a treatment provider today to discuss available treatment options.